mikaelvesavuori/barely/readme.md

 ## Installing the bash command
 Open up your command line interface (CLI) and run `sudo nano ~/.bash_profile` to access your bash profile.
 This is where you stick your "aliases", that is, the CLI commands that will trigger something to happen.
 Paste the code in **barely_bash-alias.txt** in there, save with `CTRL+X` and then `Y`, restart your CLI, and you should be ready to go.

+## Using the bash command
+Simply run `barely` and the files and folders will be created in your current folder.
+The default name of the main folder is **new-web-project**.

 ## Using the shell script
 Running the shell script should run the commands in the folder where the script resides.